hailelagi/hailelagi.com/content/notes/call-me-maybe-lol.md

 ```

 we guarantee somehow, regardless of each addition operation occurs at some time `T_1`, even if another addition occurs concurrently at `T_2`,
-because it's _commutative_ , there's no contradiction that affects the final result when the network partition eventually  heals.
+because it's _commutative_ , there's no contradiction that affects the final result when the network partition eventually  heals, nor is co-ordination necessary.

 ```
   +2       +2        +2
 (node a) (node b) (node C)
 ```

-We're given a sequentially consistent key-value store service and use this to keep track of the current count, each increment is called a `delta`:
+We're given a [sequentially consistent](https://jepsen.io/consistency/models/sequential) key-value store service and use this to keep track of the current count, each increment is called a `delta`:

 ```go
 // addOperation